 Chris’s pie turned out just as good (if not even better) as the first time.
 He was able to source rainbow chard this time, bringing even more color to this dish.
-I can see this dish being a summer staple.

 He also picked out a recipe for spicy meatballs from his Central Asian cookbook, and I took the reigns on cooking this dish.
 This meatball recipe starts out much like my recipe, combining ground beef and ground pork.
 However, the spices used in this recipe vary greatly, using cloves, sumac, cayenne, and coriander.
 This mix of spices is certainly what comes to mind when I think of this region.